Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 When playing racing games, use a wheel.
 For flight sims, get a flight stick.
 And for fighting games, I use a fight stick, the classic joystick plus six buttons layout seen in arcades.
 For fighting games like Street Fighter IV, that’s the most authentic experience.
 The problem is fightsticks – good ones anyways – are big, bulky, heavy and expensive.
 Using a standard gamepad sucks for fighters, so what is a price-wary gamer to do?
+Also, learn from our review why the Xbox One X is huge with gamers, and holiday shoppers.
+It is the ideal pad to use on the best Xbox one games.

 Then two weeks ago we got a glimpse at PDP’s Xbox 360 Versus Fighting Pad: Marvel Edition, and I was taken aback.
 So the good people at Performance Designed Products sent one over and I must confess, I’m enjoying the heck out of it.
 Almost as much as the classic arcade-style fightstick.
+And to make gaming easier, check out the new Microsoft Xbox, keyboard, & mouse compatibility.

 The Xbox 360 Versus Fighting Pad: Marvel Edition (Versus forthwith) is a smartly built, intelligently designed and exceptionally lightweight fightpad that is so stunning, I’m almost at a loss for words.
 As we showed originally, the decal design is daring and jam-packed characters from the recently released Marvel VS Capcom 3 (review coming soon) like Captain America, Spider-Man, Wolverine and others.
 There are no Street Fighter characters to be found.
 This is solely Marvel, thus ‘Marvel Edition’.

 What’s really impressive about the Versus is how the controller feels.
 The buttons aren’t mushy like most controllers, but have the same clicky feel of a mouse.
 Each button press reverberates back into your hand and your ear, with that satisfying click acknowledging that yes, a button was pressed.
 This may sound useless, but for a fighting game, the difference between one pressed and one missed button is the difference between victory and defeat.
+You can enjoy this controller when playing an action thrilled game like the one featured in our Mass Effect 3 review Xbox 360.

 As you can see, there aren’t four, but six face buttons, identical to arcades to give the most genuine feel on an Xbox 360 controller.
 What’s best about these face buttons isn’t that they feel so great, but that players can press on them with either a thumb or fingers, like they would on an actual arcade stick and buttons layout.
 That’s thanks to the brilliant shape of the entire controller, which is made to fit firmly in the right and left hand in a standard grip, but also with the right thumb clinging to the inside of the grip and three fingers pressing the face buttons.
 Such a design is unexpected, but it works wonders for more classically-inclined gamers.
 I’ve played both ways, with thumbs and fingers, and the fact that it works excellently both ways is a testament to PDP’s brilliant design of the fightpad.